Pembina Speakers Bureau

 Jason Switzer joined the Pembina Institute in April 2011, after over a decade in international development and corporate environmental management.

-"Environment has traditionally been a cost for business.
+"Environmental protection has traditionally been seen as a cost for business.
 But when you start looking at process design from an environmental perspective, you can often identify win-win opportunities that reduce your footprint and save you money as well," explains Jason.
 "That was certainly my experience at Shell and Cenovus.
 What Pembina has that is unique — what distinguishes us from consulting companies generally — is our unique process for uncovering those money-making opportunities.
 And our ability to tap upon the global thought leaders to help us in doing so."

 Jason's experience researching and then working for global energy companies makes him just the right guy to understand how to help companies on the journey towards sustainability.